One common insurance plan that Singaporeans have is the endowment savings plan.

 Lastly, once that’s done, know that the original account is your “spending account”.
 Be aware of how much you have in this account.
 Once it goes low, it’s time to cut down on expenses.

-The objective is to not allow yourself to transfer from the other "savings" account.
+The objective is to not allow yourself to use the other “savings” account.

-Some may find this hard to do, and there are external ways to do it (through a endowment plan, etc)
+Some may find this hard to do, and there are external ways to help you save (e.g endowment plan)

 Part 2/2: Investment Options in Singapore